Fair Labor Standards Act (FLSA)

 • Paid hourly for work performed.

 • Pay is based on the number of hours worked per week.
-The employee must account for all time worked including the use of sick, vacation, and other leave time on an hourly basis.
+The employee must account for all time worked and exception-based time, including the use of sick, vacation, and other leave time on an hourly basis.

 • Not subject to (or exempt from) the minimum wage and overtime provisions established by the Fair Labor Standards Act.